The cost to remove a palm tree varies depending on the palm species, its size, and its location on your property.

-In short, yes, but in reality no. I say yes because there are landscaping companies that specialise in mature palm tree transplantation, but everyone wants to sell their palm and the market is pretty thin.
+In short, yes, but in reality no. I say yes because there are landscaping companies that specialize in mature palm tree transplantation, but everyone wants to sell their palm and the market is pretty thin.

 If you have a run of the mill palm like a Queen palm, then forget it, but if you have something a little more desirable like a Canary Island date palm, then you might be in luck.